 For the Record

-What we fund
+- What we fund

-Why our mission has been updated
+- Why we updated our mission

 - Increasing global understanding & acceptance of people with autism